DOI-USGS/planetary-ard/content/data/moon/kaguyatc.md

 Across all three collections the L2B0 data are ingested into the Integrated Software for Imagers and Spectrometers (ISIS), version 7.2.0 \cite{isis7.2.0}.
 During the ingest, DN values identified by the LISM product format description {{< cite "LISM:2010" >}} as being invalid are mapped to a logical no-data-value.
 NAIF Spice data are attached to every image, using the improved extended mission kernels {{< cite "Goossens:2020" >}}, for all data collected during the extended mission.
 Once ingested, the TC data are map projected to an equirectangular projection (all data between 65˚S / 65˚N) or appropriate polar stereographic (pole centered) projection for data storage.
 Finally, the Geospatial Data Abstration Library (GDAL) was used to convert the ISIS cube into a Cloud Optimized GeoTIFF (COG) and metadata were generated.
 These data maintain the 16bit input data type and use a scaling value to convert from the stored DN to radiance.

+These data have been processed in collaboration with JAXA and are provided in accordance with the [JAXA Institute of Space and Astronomical Science (ISAS) Data Policy](https://www.isas.jaxa.jp/en/researchers/data-policy/).

 ### Available Assets
 - JPEG thumbnail browse image
 - 16-bit Cloud Optimied GeoTIFF (COG) with scale and offset defined.
 Some tools will automatically apply the scale/offset to the pixel value to recover the original DN.